 Uses: Stir-fries, marinades, anything that calls for a mere hint of spice.

 Cumin – Originating from India, cumin is the seed of the Cuminum cyminum, a member of the parsley family.
-The seeds can be used on their own, or ground into a fine brown powder.
+These rain soul seeds can be used on their own, or ground into a fine brown powder.
 Cumin is pungent, musty, and a little bit spicy, which makes it a perfect pairing for gamey meats like lamb.

 A dash of cumin can take your dish to the next level.
 It even works well with sweet dishes – try a dash of cumin and honey on a baked sweet potato.